Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Discussion

-A marginal observer that only observes a current $J$, can estimate the average rate of entropy production $\dot{s}$ from the extreme value statistics of a current $J$ through the estimator $\hat{s}_{\rm inf}(\ell)$ in the limit of large $\ell$ (see Eq.~(\ref{eq:sinf}) for a definition of $\hat{s}_{\rm inf}$); this estimator is smaller or equal than $\dot{s}$ and is equal to $\dot{s}$ when the observed current is proportional to the entropy production $S$~\cite{roldan2015decision, neri2021universal, neri2}.
-In this paper, we have shown that for the particular case when the observed current equals an edge current, i.e., $J=J_{x\rightarrow y}$, it holds that $\hat{s}_{\rm inf} = a^\ast_{x\rightarrow y}\overline{j}_{x\rightarrow y}$, consistent with the thermodynamic interpretation of $a^\ast_{x\rightarrow y}$ as an effective affinity, see Refs.~\cite{polettini2017effective,polettini2019effective}.
-Moreover, we have shown that for edge currents the average rate of dissipation can be estimated from the extreme value statistics of a current at finite thresholds $\ell$ through the estimator $\doublehat{s}_{\rm inf}$ (see Eq.~(\ref{eq:modified})).
-This resolves, for the case of edge currents, the problem with infinite thresholds in estimators based on extreme values, which is a special case of the first passage problem considered in Refs.~\cite{roldan2015decision, neri2021universal, neri2}.
+A marginal observer that only observes a current $J$ can estimate the average rate of entropy production $\dot{s}$ from the extreme value statistics of a current $J$ through the estimator $\hat{s}_{\rm inf}(\ell)$ in the limit of large $\ell$ (see Eq.~(\ref{eq:sinf}) for a definition of $\hat{s}_{\rm inf}$); this estimator is smaller or equal than $\dot{s}$ and is equal to $\dot{s}$ when the observed current is proportional to the entropy production $S$~\cite{roldan2015decision, neri2021universal, neri2}.
+In this paper, we have shown that for the particular case when the observed current equals an edge current, i.e., $J=J_{x\rightarrow y}$, it holds that $\hat{s}_{\rm inf} = a^\ast_{x\rightarrow y}\overline{j}_{x\rightarrow y}$, consistent with the thermodynamic interpretation of $a^\ast_{x\rightarrow y}$ as an effective affinity, see Refs.~\cite{polettini2017effective, bisker2017hierarchical, polettini2019effective}.

+The estimator $\hat{s}_{\rm inf}(\ell)$ lower bounds the rate of dissipation in the limit of large $\ell$.
+However, in this limit

+where the prefactor $a^\ast>0$ is the effective affinity, and therefore the number of samples $n_s\sim 1/p_-$ required to estimate $p_-$ increases exponentially in $\ell$, see~Ref.~\cite{neri2}, which we have called the infinite threshold problem.
+In this Paper, we have shown that for edge currents the average rate of dissipation can be estimated from the extreme value statistics of a current at finite thresholds $\ell$ through the estimator $\doublehat{s}_{\rm inf}$ (see Eq.~(\ref{eq:modified})).
+This resolves, for the case of edge currents, the problem with infinite thresholds when estimating dissipation based on extreme value statistics, which is a special case of the first passage problem considered in Refs.~\cite{roldan2015decision, neri2021universal, neri2}.
 This raises the interesting question whether the infinite threshold problem for estimators based on first passage processes can also be resolved for currents that are not edge currents.